knockout/knockout/README.md

 If you're running Windows, you must execute `./build/build.sh` from inside Git Bash, *not* the built-in Windows command prompt.
 If you have [Git for Windows](http://git-scm.com/downloads) installed, then you already have Git Bash installed.

-It is also avalaible as a npm package: `npm install knockout`.
+For Node.js developers, Knockout is also available from [npm](https://npmjs.org/): `npm install knockout`.

 ## Running the tests